pingcap/docs/tidb-cloud/terraform-use-cluster-resource.md

 ## Get project IDs using the project data source

 Each TiDB cluster is in a project.
-Before you create a TiDB cluster, you need to get the ID of the project that you want to create a cluster in.
+Before you create a TiDB cluster, you need to get the ID of the project in which you want to create a cluster.

 To view the information of all available projects, you can use the `tidbcloud_project` data source as follows: